FarmLab gears up for Series A funding round to scale tech globally

 Sam said the seed funding will be used to further scale up FarmLab’s infrastructure footprint across Australia and New Zealand and into the United States, integrating more testing labs and supporting the simplification of the Australian Clean Energy Regulator’s soil carbon measurement methodology.

-The next step for the company is a funding pitch at the evokeAG.
-Investor Dinner in Sydney, that’s been rescheduled to take place later in 2022, since the recent cancellation of the evokeAG.
-2022 event.
+The next big step for the company is its funding pitch at the evokeAG.
+Investor Dinner in Sydney, June 2022, alongside four other investment-ready startups.

 “The next phase of our growth will be more exploratory, less risk.
 We really like Artesian, they’re great people and have been with us from the start, and it’s great to have Prove Group on board and perhaps we could attract another large tech company in the US that has a real climate focus,” said Sam.